The Mighty Hercules

-The Mighty Hercules is an animated television series based loosely on the Greek mythology character of Heracles, under his Roman name Hercules.
+The Mighty Hercules is an American animated television series based loosely on the Greek mythology character of Heracles, under his Roman name Hercules.
 It debuted on television in 1963.
 The show ran until 1966, coinciding with the sword-and-sandal genre of films popular between 1958 and 1965.
 Each stand-alone episode runs 5½ minutes, and in syndication was aired either as part of a block with other cartoons, or with several episodes airing consecutively to fill 30-minute time slots.

 Summary

 The cartoon features Hercules, the legendary hero, who dwells on Mount Olympus.
 Villains threaten the people of ancient Greece, often in the kingdom of Calydon, and Hercules comes to the rescue.
 When in serious danger, he puts on a magic ring which gives him superpowers.
 Once he puts the ring on and raises his fist, flashes of lightning (referred to as the Thunder of Zeus in several episodes) strike the ring, and Hercules is then endowed with super-strength.
 He does battle with nemeses such as Daedalus, an evil wizard who is the chief villain (sometimes accompanied by his pet cat Dydo).
 Other villains include Wilhelmine the Sea Witch (accompanied by her pet bird Elvira) and Murtis, who is invulnerable because he wears an iron helmet known as the Mask of Vulcan.

 Hercules's friends and allies are: